UMMS-Biocore/dolphin/docs/debrowser/quickstart.rst

 Data Tables
 ===========

-The rest of the tabs at the top of the screen indicated various different data tables.
+The lasttab at the top of the screen displays various different data tables.
 These datatables include:

 * All Detected
 * Up Regulated
 * Down Regulated
+* Up+down Regulated
 * Selected scatterplot points
-* Genes within the genelist
 * Most varied genes
 * Comparison differences

 .. image:: debrowser_pics/datatable.png
 	:align: center

-All of the tables tables except the Comparisons contain the following information:
+All of the tables tables, except the Comparisons table, contain the following information:

 * ID - The specific gene ID
 * Sample Names - The names of the samples given and they're corresponding tmm normalized counts